V3ND3TTi/V3ND3TTi/README.md

 - 👋 Hi, I’m @V3ND3TTi
 - 👀 I’m interested in ...
-Blockchain, Web and Mobile Development. #GameDev with Unity.
+Blockchain, Web3, Web and Mobile Development.
 - 🌱 I’m currently learning ...
-C# and #DotNet development
+TypeScript & React/Vue
 - 💞️ I’m looking to collaborate on ...
-Any Blockchain or .Net gurus looking to mentor somoeone.
+Any WebDev/Blockchain gurus looking to mentor somoeone.
 - 📫 How to reach me ... feel free to send me an email.
 It's listed on my profile page.

 <!---